mspnp/iaas-landing-zone-baseline/README.md

 # Infrastructure-as-a-service baseline for Azure landing zones

 This reference implementation demonstrates a _recommended starting (baseline) infrastructure as a service (IaaS) architecture_ with special considerations for Azure landing zone integration.
-This implementation is a direct continuation of the [IaaS baseline reference implementation](https://github.com/mspnp/iaas-baseline), which did not have any specialized Azure landing zone context.
+This implementation is a direct continuation of the [IaaS baseline reference implementation](https://github.com/mspnp/iaas-baseline), which did not have any Azure landing zone context.

-## Azure landing zone workload focus
+## Azure landing zone workload team focus

-This repository and its deployment guide primarily addresses the **workload team** looking to build our their solution expected to be homed within a workload Azure landing zone.
-The **platform team** will be referenced throughout where their role in this solution is required.
+This repository and its deployment guide primarily addresses the **workload team** looking to build our their solution expected to be homed within an [application landing zone](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#platform-landing-zones-vs-application-landing-zones).
+The **platform team** will be referenced throughout where their role in this solution would typically be required.
 However, their role will be abstracted out through proxy deployments and hypotheticals.

-This solution is written as if it will be deployed into a single sandbox or a standalone subscription.
+This deployment guide is written as if it will be deployed into a single sandbox subscription.
 Functions normally provided by your **platform team** will be included in this deployment, but purely a stand-in for your individualized Azure landing zone implementation.

-We walk through the deployment here in a rather _verbose_ method to help you understand each component of this architecture so that you can understand what parts would map back to your responsibility as a **workload team** vs the responsbility of the **platform team**.
+You will walk through the deployment here in a rather _verbose_ method to help you understand each component of this architecture so that you can understand what parts would map back to your responsibility as a **workload team** vs the responsbility of the partner **platform team**.

 ## Azure Architecture Center guidance

 This project has a companion reference architecture article that describe the architecture, design patterns, and other guidance for this implementation.
 You can find this article on the Azure Architecture Center at [Infrastructure as a Service baseline for Azure landing zones](https://aka.ms/architecture/iaas-lz-baseline).
-If you haven't reviewed it, we suggest you read it to learn about the considerations applied in the implementation.
-Ultimately, this is the direct implementation of that specific architectural guidance.
+If you haven't reviewed it, please first read it to learn about the considerations applied in the implementation.
+Ultimately, this repository is the direct implementation of that specific architectural guidance.

 ## Architecture

-**This architecture is infrastructure focused**, more so than on workload.
-It concentrates on the VMSS itself, including concerns with identity, bootstrapping configuration, secret management, and network topologies, all with the explicit context that it's expected to be deployed within a workload Azure landing zone.
+**This architecture is infrastructure focused**, more so than on the code deployed into it.
+It concentrates on the virtual machines, including concerns with identity, bootstrapping configuration, secret management, and network topologies, all with the explicit context that it's expected to be deployed within an application landing zone.

-The implementation presented here is the _minimum recommended baseline_.
-This implementation integrates with Azure services provided by the platform team and owned by you, the workload team, that will deliver observability and provide a network topology to help keep the traffic secure.
-This architecture should be considered your starting point for pre-production and production stages.
+The implementation presented here is the _minimum recommended baseline_ and should be considered your starting point for pre-production & production stages.
+This implementation integrates with Azure services provided by the platform team and those owned by you, the workload team, that will deliver observability and provide a network topology to help keep the traffic secure.

 The material here is relatively dense.
-We strongly encourage you to dedicate time to walk through this deployment guide, with a mind to _learning_.
-We do NOT provide any "one click" deployment here.
-However, once you've understood the components involved and identified the shared responsibilities between your workload team and your platform team, it is encouraged that you build suitable, auditable deployment processes around your final infrastructure.
+You will need to dedicate time to walk through this deployment guide, with a mind to _learning_.
+This repo does NOT provide any "one click" deployment.
+However, once you've understood the components involved and identified the shared responsibilities between your workload team and your platform team, it is encouraged that you build suitable, auditable deployment processes around your final infrastructure, aligned to your workload's needs.

 Throughout the reference implementation, you will see reference to _Contoso_.
-Contoso is a fictional fast-growing startup that has adopted the Azure landing zones conceptual architecture to govern their organization's Azure deployment.
+Contoso is a fictional fast-growing startup that has adopted the Azure landing zones conceptual architecture to govern their organization's Azure deployments.
 Contoso provides online web services to its clientele on the west coast of North America.
 The company has on-premise data centers and some of their business applications are now about to be run from infrastructure as a service on Azure using Virtual Machine Scale Sets.
 You can read more about [their requirements and their IT team composition](./contoso/README.md).
 This narrative provides grounding for some implementation details, naming conventions, etc. You should adapt as you see fit.

 ### The workload

 This implementation uses [Nginx](https://nginx.org) as an example workload in the the frontend and backend virtual machines.
-This workload is purposefully _uninteresting_, as it is here exclusively to help you experience the baseline infrastructure running within the context of a landing zone.
+This workload is purposefully _uninteresting_, as it is here exclusively to help you experience the baseline infrastructure running within the context of an application landing zone.

 ### Core architecture components